Semantic Invariant Multi-view Clustering with Fully Incomplete Information: Experiments

 \textbf{Baselines:} We compare SMILE with $13$ competitive multi-view clustering baselines.
 Specifically, DCCAE~\cite{wang2015deep}, BMVC~\cite{zhang2018binary}, and AE2-Nets~\cite{zhang2019ae2} are designed for multi-view clustering with complete information.
 PVC~\cite{huang2020partially} and MvCLN~\cite{yang2021partially} are designed for partial correspondence incompleteness.
-Five baselines are designed for partial instance incompleteness, including PMVC~\cite{li2014partial}, DAIMC~\cite{hu2019doubly}, EERIMVC~\cite{liu2020efficient}, DCP~\cite{lin2022dual}, and DSIMVC~\cite{tang2022deep}.
+Five baselines are designed for partial instance incompleteness, including PMVC~\cite{li2014partial}, DAIMC~\cite{hu2019doubly}, EERIMVC~\cite{liu2021efficient}, DCP~\cite{lin2022dual}, and DSIMVC~\cite{tang2022deep}.
 SURE~\cite{yang2022robust} is designed against partial information incompleteness.
 MVC-UM~\cite{yu2021novel} and DM2C~\cite{jiang2019dm2c} are designed against full correspondence incompleteness and full instance incompleteness, respectively.
-Since many baselines cannot handle partial correspondence/instance incompleteness directly, we follow SURE~\cite{yang2022robust} and adopt the following two settings for comprehensive comparisons. \begin{itemize} \item For the baselines that cannot handle partial correspondence incompleteness, we re-align the unaligned samples via the Hungarian algorithm~\cite{kuhn1955hungarian} based on the Euclidean similarity of PCA representations of the samples to establish correspondences. \item For the baselines that cannot handle partial instance incompleteness, we fill the unobserved samples from the $v$-th view with the average of all the exiting samples of the view. \end{itemize}
+Since many baselines cannot handle partial correspondence/instance incompleteness directly, we follow SURE~\cite{yang2022robust} and adopt the following two approaches for fair comparisons: \begin{itemize} \item For the baselines that cannot handle the partial correspondence incompleteness, we re-align the unaligned samples via the Hungarian algorithm~\cite{kuhn1955hungarian}.
+More specifically, we first obtain the PCA features of the samples and then use the Hungarian algorithm with the Euclidean similarity to establish correspondences. \item For the baselines that cannot handle the partial instance incompleteness, we fill the unobserved samples from the $v$-th view with the average of all the exiting samples of the view. \end{itemize}